sophiehn/MySuperBots/1. Create your First Bot/1. Get Started With Your First Bot/README.md

 ## Exercise 4: Publish your Bot to Azure

-We are now going to publish our application to the cloud and stop running it locally.
+BWe are now going to publish our application to the cloud and stop running it locally.

 ### Task 1
 - Go to [Azure Management Portal](https://portal.azure.com) and **Sign In** with your Azure Account.